shopware/docs/guides/hosting/installation-updates/deployments/deployment-with-deployer.md

 ## Sources

-Please have a closer look into the following files.
+Have a look at the following files.
 All steps are provided with helpful comments.

 ### .gitlab-ci.yml